Chart Color Schemes

 Infrastructure

-The Parks has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+The Parks has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 25 projects that could impact the area.
+AreaSearch has identified 25 projects that may impact the area.
 Notable projects include Regency Park Industrial Precinct Renewal, Woodville Place, The Parks Recreation and Sports Centre Redevelopment, and Northern Adelaide Road Upgrades Program.
-The following list details those most relevant:.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.